TimJones/prototim-site/content/posts/home-lab/talos.md

 ```

 That starts the install process on the Talos control plane node, pulling the
-installer container, formatting the disk, and copying the filesystem into place.
+installer container, formatting the disk, and copying the file system into place.
 Once that is complete, Talos enters another wait-loop condition, this time to join
 the `etcd` cluster, which currently does not exist.
 This is shown in a looped
 message in the kernel logs, something akin to: